ExpressVPN is one of our favorite VPNs thanks to its high speeds and strict logging policy.

 - No data retention laws: As ExpressVPN is based in the British Virgin Islands, it's not part of any international surveillance alliance.

-- No logging: All of your personal data, like your IP addresses, browsing history, traffic, etc. will remain encrypted forever.
+- No logging: ExpressVPN never collected our browsing data, like our IP addresses, browsing history, traffic, etc.

-- Split tunneling: You’ll be able to access public and private networks simultaneously.
+- Split tunneling: We accessed public and private networks simultaneously.

 What We Don't Like

 - Limited simultaneous connections: Although we could have purchased more connections for more cash, under the plans themselves, we were limited to only five simultaneous connections.

 - No customer support over the phone: We got help only through live chat or email, but that is pretty typical for VPNs.